gravity182/homeserver/Installation.md

     └── xxx
 ```

+You're free to change the paths as you'd like though.
+Just to remember to reflect the changes in the `values.yaml`.

-The sub-folders for torrent downloads (movies, tv, etc.) are controlled by a download category you use.
+The names of sub-folders for torrent downloads (movies, tv, etc.) are controlled by a download category you use.
 If you set a `movies` category for Radarr-initiated downloads, the respective `/data/torrents/movies` directory will be created by qBittorrent automatically.
 E.g. your qBittorrent setup can look like this:

 ![qBittorrent categories](assets/qbittorrent-categories.png)

 The same applies to Usenet downloads.
 If you set a `movies` category for Radarr-initiated downloads, the respective `/data/usenet/movies` directory will be created by SABnzbd automatically.
-Note the categories must be pre-created first before setting up a download client in the *arr stack.
 E.g. your SABnzbd setup can look like this:

 ![SABnzbd categories](assets/sabnzbd-categories.png)